-6. Curricular Practical Training (CPT): an F-1 student who has been lawfully enrolled on a full time basis for 8-9 months may be authorized to work in a position that is related to his/her curriculum.
-The work must be part of the curricular program of the student and must be authorized by the student’s adviser, the DSO, and the Director of the Career Center.
-For information on CPT and OPT, another legally authorized form of employment in the U.S., see http://www.region12.nafsa.org/r12hiringintl.htm.
+6. Curricular Practical Training (CPT): an F-1 student who has been lawfully enrolled on a full time basis for one academic year may be authorized to work in a position that is related to his/her curriculum.
+The work must be part of the curricular program of the student and must be authorized by the student’s academic adviser/head of program and the DSO.
+For information on CPT click here.

 You are responsible for maintaining both your academic standing, as well as your F-1 student status.
 You should always think of these as parallel tracks.
 Immigration statutes and regulations change so make sure that you aware of any and all changes.
 Just as you consult with your academic advisor and/or the Registrar’s Office regarding particular academic issues, you must also consult with the DSO before you take any action, such as withdrawing from classes, working, registering for a reduced course load, among others.
 Immigration regulations generally require you to seek advance permission from the DSO for such actions.
 Acting without the prior approval of the DSO may cause you to fall out of F-1 student status.
 If you also have dependent family members in the U.S. on F-2 visas, maintaining your valid immigration status is extremely important to your family members’ status.